JoshSalazar/LSA-Email-Template-Full/README.md

 # LSA-Email-Template-Full
 This is the single-column email communication template provided by the College of Literature, Science and the Arts department of Marketing and Communications.
-This template is designed and developed by the department of Marketing and Communications and leverages the [Cerberus Fluid Email Template](https://tedgoas.github.io/Cerberus/).
+This template is designed and developed by the department of Marketing and Communications and leverages the [Cerberus fluid email template](https://tedgoas.github.io/Cerberus/).

 ## How to Use
 Test